Editorial advisory

 Water Verdict

-White Pine County receives a below-average water quality assessment with a grade of C and a score of 52.9 out of 100.
+White Pine County, Nevada receives a below-average water quality assessment with a grade of C and a score of 52.9 out of 100.
 Residents should review their utility's Consumer Confidence Report and may want to consider additional water filtration for drinking.
+Separately, EPA ATTAINS assessments track 1 water body in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was below its historical mean at 56.0% — worth watching in drier seasons.

 Violation Context

-White Pine County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for White Pine County, Nevada show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 12.5 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+This compliance record sits alongside an unusually deep monitoring archive: 11,363 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance